 Nutrition

-- To reheat, I recommend placing the tenders on a sheet pan and allowing them to warm in a 300° oven for 15-20 minutes.
-This allows for the best re-crisping of the coating.
+- Reheating (best method): Place the tenders on a sheet pan and reheat in a 300°F oven for 15–20 minutes.
+This is the best way to re-crisp the coating.

-- You can reheat in the microwave, but the crispy coating will not be crispy.
+- Microwave note: You can microwave them in a pinch, but the coating will soften.

 Freezing Instructions